jina-ai/jina/docs/telemetry.md

 - Boolean events: start of a Flow, Gateway, Runtime, Client.

-## Example telemetry payload
+## Example payload

-Here is an example of telemetry payloads when running the following code:
+Here is an example payload when running the following code:

 ```python
 from jina import Flow